rwieruch/blog_robinwieruch_content/own-website-in-five-days.md

 Now you can install Hugo with Homebrew:

 {{< highlight javascript >}}
-bew update && brew install hugo
+brew update && brew install hugo
 {{< /highlight >}}

 You can create your first basic website by following the {{% a_blank "quickstart guide" "https://gohugo.io/overview/quickstart/" %}}.
 Give yourself a bit of time to understand Hugo.
 The quickstart guide covers how to scaffold your project and its content.
 Additionally you get to know how to apply a theme and how to experiment with your local website.